adnankanaan/KotlinFFmpegEditor/README.md

         <activity
             android:name="com.webapp.kotlin_webapp_video_editer.videoeditor.VideoEditorActivity"
-            android:parentActivityName=".MainActivity" // Change to your main activity if it is not MainActivity or any previous parent activity logic android:screenOrientation="portrait"
+            android:parentActivityName=".MainActivity" // Change to your main activity if it is not MainActivity or any previous parent activity logic, Or you can remove it safly android:screenOrientation="portrait"
             android:exported="true"
             tools:ignore="LockedOrientationActivity">